 I’ve shared a couple of stories on this blog of when serendipity has played a part in my photography and what happens when I get into the moment.
 Doing a 365 project has also taught me to be flexible and to look at anything as a potential subject – not to get in a rut.
 Quite often, when I arrive at a new location (particularly when I’m travelling), I will go outside with my camera just to see what I can find, especially if the light is good!
 Here’s some that are results of exploring a new place.

 Jason eloquently managed to put into words my processes and in reading the comments at the end of the article, I was glad to see there are others who shoot the same way!

-If you look at the front page of this blog, you’ll see some “Happiness Resolutions”.
+If you look at the About Page of this blog, you’ll see some “Happiness Resolutions”.
 After reading this article, I see now that not only are these Happiness Resolutions my guides in looking for Everyday Delights but also for the way I look at my photography, particularly these ones:

 - Be observant

 - Showcase the local “local is lekker” which currently South African

 And these from my original 2015 100 Happy Days project

 - Notice the colour purple.
 Why?
 Because it’s my favourite colour!